Oil and Gas Investor Magazine - March 2019

 A D-J Basin veteran’s start-up will apply horizontal drilling to the Mancos Shale on assets acquired from Encana Corp. in the San Juan Basin.

-Today’s non-ops go the extra mile to ensure the latest data for investing in wells and future inventory.
+Today’s nonop E&P teams go the extra mile to ensure the latest data for investing in oil and gas wells and future inventory.

 In 2018, oil production in Argentina reached nearly 500,000 barrels per day (bbl/d), up 2% from 2017 and halting a multiyear decline.

-The first full week of February brought a sense of just how off-kilter 2019 is setting out to be.
+The beginning of February brought a sense of just how off-kilter 2019 is setting out to be.

 From the Editor-in-Chief